The Global AI Race – Top AI Startups Around the World

 The private sector is once again supported by governmental policies that include an AI task force and policies around developing better public services with the use of AI.
 Funding amounts were relatively low when we last checked in January 2019, but at least AI is there to support the Italian way of life.
 Next stop?
 Algorithms for cooking the perfect spaghetti carbonara and business intelligence for the Cosa Nostra.

 The ever-industrious Swiss have a lot going for them.
-They have a population of 8 million living on an area about a third of the size of Pennsylvania, and they still have the 16th highest GDP per capita in the world and one of the highest number of AI startups per capita.
+They have a population of 8 million living in an area about a third of the size of Pennsylvania, and they still have the 16th highest GDP per capita in the world and one of the highest number of AI startups per capita.
 Their strong economy and research background makes Swiss startups attractive to international VCs.

-Switzerland might not have a national strategy for AI, but the private sectors is doing quite well.
+Switzerland might not have a national strategy for AI, but the private sector is doing quite well.
 Three out of 10 leading Swiss AI startups work on big data solutions and the rest are a mix between the usual suspects.
-Big data platforms might bore you to tears (as the Swiss tend to do), but these technologies for the backbone of any AI application.
+Big data platforms might bore you to tears (as the Swiss tend to do), but these technologies form the backbone of any AI application.
 Seems like a national strategy is not a prerequisite for AI success.

 You might think of Austria as a place where guys in lederhosen end the day with huge tankards of beer served by buxom blondes, and you might be right.
 But these same guys also voted for the development of a strategy to handle robots and AI in 2017, and the government listened.
 Austria now has a so-called Robot Council (robots wearing lederhosen???) responsible for the development of an AI strategy and tasked with identifying opportunities and challenges in the areas of robotics, autonomous systems, and AI.